Consumer rights changes to buyer protection and refunds after Brexit

 What protection will I have when buying goods and services abroad?

-After this period, you should always check the terms of consumer protection offered by the seller and the seller’s EU country to see if the level of protection is different from the UK’s.
+From 1 January 2021, you should always check the terms of consumer protection offered by the seller and the seller’s EU country to see if the level of protection is different from the UK’s.
+Check what governing law applies, as you won’t be protected in the same way as if you bought from a UK retailer.

 Did you find this guide helpful?